ShaneCurcuru/shaneslides/apachecon/PracticalTrademarkAMA-ComCode2023.md

 The real point here is re-setting your mindset for effective ways to fix infringements:

-- Early detection (your community)
+- Early detection (by your community)
 - Private negotiation - always contact infringers in private first - this allows them to fix the issue while saving face.
 Many infringements are not intentional, really.
-- Public shaming, based on reputational strength.
+- Public shaming, based on reputation.
 If you're an Apache or an Eclipse, you have the reputation to put out a press release calling an infringer a bad actor in the FOSS space - and that will really hurt any software-making company.
 Also consider how you can influence developer communities (as we've seen recently with some high-power license change fails in the court of developer opinion)
 - Cease and Desist letters, and other simple threats from your lawyers are also useful, especially in conjunction with public shaming.
 Corporate legal departments don't like getting these.

 ---